brooklabteam/E2M2/index.md

 <div class="bs-callout bs-callout-info">
-<p>All application materials were required to be submitted in English.
-The application consisted of:</p>
+<p>All application materials are required to be submitted in English.
+The application consists of:</p>
 <ul>
 	<li>Application form </li>
 	<li>Uploaded .pdf file with: